Overview

 Just finishing high school or partially finished an undergraduate degree?
 Undergraduate dentistry degrees like the Bachelor of Dental Science and Bachelor of Dental Surgery may be options for you.
 Check out the admissions requirements.

-Should I apply to undergraduate- or graduate-entry dentistry degrees?
+Should I apply to undergraduate- or graduate-entry dental degrees?

-If you have a completed undergraduate degree and have written the Canadian or American DAT, you are eligible to apply to graduate-entry dentistry degrees.
-These programs are 4 years in length.
+If you have a completed undergraduate degree and have written the Canadian or American DAT, you may be eligible to apply to graduate-entry dental degrees.
+These programs are 4 years, and some have strict prerequisite requirements.
+The University of Otago dental program does not require the DAT.

 Which prerequisites do I need?